trapcodeio/myclt/readme.md

 }
 ```

-Run the command below to link the command to ownclt.
+Run the command below to link the command to myclt.

 ```bash
 clt /link maths